• Home

 2025 UK Tree of the Year Award: Argyle Street Ash leaves rivals in the shade

 More than 30,000 people voted in the competition organised by the Woodland Trust, with 27% choosing the Argyle Street ash as their favourite.
-Nominated by a member of the public — David Treanor, the arborist who looks after it — it was the wildcard entry, going head to leaf with the other nine shortlisted trees chosen by a panel of experts.
+Nominated by David Treanor, the arborist who looks after it, it was the wildcard entry, going up against nine shortlisted trees chosen by a panel of experts.

 A historical blackandwhite photograph showing a tram passing near the Argyle Street Ash with period cars on the road and the ash tree standing in front of a fourstorey tenement building